dib-lab/2021-paper-ibd/manuscript.md

 These k-mers contribute a large fraction of predictive power for classification of IBD subtype, and the genomes in which they are found represent a microbial core that contains predictive power in IBD subtype classification.

 Given that 360 genomes anchored the majority of k-mers and variable importance across all models, we were curious whether a smaller number of genomes could still retain the majority of variable importance.
-Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance (**Figure @fig:tree**).
+Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance (**Figure @fig:tree**, **Figure @fig:varimp**).
 We assumed these genomes represent the strongest candidates for discriminating IBD subtype and focused on them for the remainder of our analyses.

 ![